maduce/fosscad-repo/Rifles/WarFairy_Hermes_v1.3.3-WarFairy/README.md

 #### Description

-This release is meant to be the lightest AR-15 lower possible.
-Total weight, not including any support material used, is just a hair over 0.65 pounds (+/- 295 grams)
+The Hermes series release is meant to be the lightest AR-15 lowers possible.
+Total weight, not including any support material used, is just about 0.643 lbs (Vanilla Hermes 0.296 lbs).

 #### Instructions